Technology Behaviour & Emotions Health & Well-being

 3. Be positive

 Hating stuff is boring.
 It’s so much better to build common ground by a shared love for things.
 Teach your kids to say stuff like, “I love music, I love the beach.
 I love doing the dishes.”
-They will find other people who will respond, “Me too!
+They'll find other people who will respond, “Me too!
 We should do those things together.”
 Boom.
 Friendship formed.

 4. Remember stuff